mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-types.md

 {{ site.terms.rir }} includes a few components that can help you pick a specific element type from a Revit category:

-- *Model.CategoriesPicker*: Allows selecting a specific model category e.g. Walls
+- {% include ltr/comp.html uuid="eb266925-" %}: Allows selecting a specific model category e.g. Walls
 - *Analytical.CategoriesPicker*: Allows selecting a specific analytical category e.g. Analytical Walls
 - *Annotation.CategoriesPicker*: Allows selecting a specific annotation category e.g. Dimensions
   - *Tag.CategoriesPicker*: Allows selecting a specific tag category e.g. Room Tags

-You can pass the any of the categories above to the *ElementType.ByName* component to select a specific type from that category:
+You can pass the any of the categories above to the {% include ltr/comp.html uuid="d3fb53d3-9" %} component to select a specific type from that category:

 ![]({{ "/static/images/guides/revit-families05.png" | prepend: site.baseurl }})